rcossio/ganttApp/README.md

 ## Next steps
-- Feat: Alert when deleting a team member
 - Feat: Add an assigned person per task.
 - Feat: dragging groups and task to reorder them
 - Feat: the vertical scroll should not move the header